jdee/dubsar_ios/README.markdown

 >  Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 WordNet(R) is available under the [WordNet 3.0 License](http://wordnet.princeton.edu/wordnet/license).

+JSONKit is dual licensed under either the terms of the BSD License, or alternatively under the terms of the Apache License, Version 2.0.